 9:00 a.m.–4:00 p.m.: Cycles Day

-Today, we will delve into the cycles of the natural world, including the water cycle and stream study (featuring exploration and critter catching time in a stream)!
-Because your camper will be in the stream, please ensure that they have packed an extra pair of old shoes (to go in the water) and an extra pair of socks in a plastic bag.
+Today we will delve into the cycles of the natural world, including a stream study that features exploration and critter catching time!
+Because your camper will be in the stream, make sure they pack an extra pair of old, closed-toed shoes for the water and an extra pair of socks in a plastic bag.

 Friday